ASoldo/rust_ml_ai/README.md

 - NVRTC compiles kernels at runtime so we can tailor preprocessing to the model (resize, normalise, NMS).
 - CUDA streams and nvJPEG keep the annotated surface on-device, minimising PCIe copies.
 - FFmpeg + `h264_cuvid` unlocks NVDEC decode, reducing CPU usage when cameras stream H.264.
-- On Jetson devices we avoid desktop-class dependencies; library loading is gated behind feature flags.
+- On compact edge devices we avoid desktop-class dependencies; library loading is gated behind feature flags.
 - Logging is concise: device availability, detector load, HTTP endpoint exposure, and controlled shutdown.

 ## Configuration and Flags